-- 435. Area Studies (Middle East, Africa, Far East, and Latin America) (5).
-Pr., junior standing. - An in-depth analysis of the political environment, institutions, and processes of government in each specialized area to include military, economic, and social developments in the light of current events and issues.
-May be taught concurrently with PO 635. - 445.
-Comparative Government and Politics (5).
-Pr., junior standing - Comparative Government and Politics (5).
+435. Area Studies (Middle East, Africa, Far East, and Latin America) (5).
 Pr., junior standing.

+An in-depth analysis of the political environment, institutions, and processes of government in each specialized area to include military, economic, and social developments in the light of current events and issues.
+May be taught concurrently with PO 635.

+445. Comparative Government and Politics (5).
+Pr., junior standing.

 An examination of the institutions, political processes, functions, and problems of major contemporary political systems from a comparative perspective.
-May be taught concurrently with PO 645. - 450.
-Southern Politics (5).
-Pr., PO 101 and junior standing.
+May be taught concurrently with PO 645.

-Examines the nature of the political process in the South - Examines the nature of the political process in the South, with emphasis on the extent to which the Southern political process is both similar to and distinct from the American political process as a whole.
+- 450. Southern Politics (5).
+Pr., PO 101 and junior standing. - Examines the nature of the political process in the South, with emphasis on the extent to which the Southern political process is both similar to and distinct from the American political process as a whole.
 Includes an examination of the historical and contemporary impact of the South on national politics as well as contemporary developments which are producing modifications in the nature of Southern politics.
-May be taught concurrently with PO 650. - 454.
-The American Chief Executive (5).
-Pr., junior standing.

-Surveys the development and operation of the American presidency and state gubernatorial offices.
+May be taught concurrently with PO 650. - The American Chief Executive (5).
+Pr., junior standing.Surveys the development and operation of the American presidency and state gubernatorial offices.
 May be taught concurrently with PO 654. - 460.
 Constitutional Law I (5).
 Pr., PO 101 or PO 102, and junior standing.
 Surveys the development of American constitutional law that shapes the contemporary powers of governments in the United States. - 461.
 Constitutional Law II (5).
 Pr., PO 101 or PO 102, and junior standing.

-Reviews the development of constitutional protections of individual rights and liberties in the United States. - 470.
-Topics in Political Theory (5).
-Pr., PO 101 or PO 102, and junior standing.An examination of selected ideas and writers in the general field of political philosophy.
-Specific topic - Voting Behavior (5).
+Reviews the development of constitutional protections of individual rights and liberties in the United States. - Topics in Political Theory (5).
+Pr., PO 101 or PO 102, and junior standing.
+An examination of selected ideas and writers in the general field of political philosophy.
+Specific topic emphasis to be determined by the instructor. - 480.
+Voting Behavior (5).
 Pr., PO 101 and junior standing.Analyzes the personal, social, and constitutional basis of the behavior of electorates.
-May be taught - concurrently with PO 680.
+May be taught concurrently with PO 680. - 481.
+Political Behavior (5).
+Pr., junior standing.Surveys the personal and social basis of political participation, political choice, and political leadership.
+May be taught concurrently with PO 681. - Seminar in Urban Studies (5).
+Pr., PO 101 and PO 102, and junior standing.Analyzes selected problems confronting urban dwellers today. - 485.
+Thesis in Urban Studies (5).
+Pr., 15 hrs. of urban studies courses and junior standing.